Guarani language: Political status

-Widely spoken, Paraguayan Guaraní has nevertheless been repressed by Paraguayan governments throughout most of its history since independence.
+Widely spoken, Paraguayan Guarani has nevertheless been repressed by Paraguayan governments throughout most of its history since independence.
 It was prohibited in state schools for over 100 years.
 However, populists often used pride in the language to excite nationalistic fervor and promote a narrative of social unity.

-During the autocratic regime of Alfredo Stroessner, his Colorado Party used the language to appeal to common Paraguayans although Stroessner himself never gave an address in Guaraní.
+During the autocratic regime of Alfredo Stroessner, his Colorado Party used the language to appeal to common Paraguayans although Stroessner himself never gave an address in Guarani.
 Upon the advent of Paraguayan democracy in 1992, Guarani was established in the new constitution as a language equal to Spanish.

-Jopará, the mixture of Spanish and Guaraní, is spoken by an estimated 90% of the population of Paraguay.
+Jopará, the mixture of Spanish and Guarani, is spoken by an estimated 90% of the population of Paraguay.
 Code-switching between the two languages takes place on a spectrum in which more Spanish is used for official and business-related matters, and more Guarani is used in art and in everyday life.

 Guarani is also an official language of Bolivia and of Corrientes Province in Argentina.

-Writing system

-Guarani became a written language relatively recently.
-Its modern alphabet is basically a subset of the Latin script (with "J", "K" and "Y" but not "W"), complemented with two diacritics and six digraphs.
-Its orthography is largely phonemic, with letter values mostly similar to those of Spanish.
-The tilde is used with many letters that are considered part of the alphabet.
-In the case of Ñ/ñ, it differentiates the palatal nasal from the alveolar nasal (as in Spanish), whereas it marks stressed nasalisation when used over a vowel (as in Portuguese): ã, ẽ, ĩ, õ, ũ, ỹ.
-(Nasal vowels have been written with several other diacritics: ä, ā, â, ã.)
-The tilde also marks nasality in the case of G̃/g̃, used to represent the nasalized velar approximant by combining the velar approximant "G" with the nasalising tilde.
-The letter G̃/g̃, which is unique to this language, was introduced into the orthography relatively recently during the mid-20th century and there is disagreement over its use.
-It is not a precomposed character in Unicode, which can cause typographic inconveniences – such as needing to press "delete" twice in some setups – or imperfect rendering when using computers and fonts that do not properly support the complex layout feature of glyph composition.

-Only stressed nasal vowels are written as nasal.
-If an oral vowel is stressed, and it is not the final syllable, it is marked with an acute accent: á, é, í, ó, ú, ý.
-That is, stress falls on the vowel marked as nasalized, if any, else on the accent-marked syllable, and if neither appears, then on the final syllable.

-For blind people there is also a Guarani Braille.

 Phonology

-Guarani syllables consist of a consonant plus a vowel or a vowel alone; syllables ending in a consonant or two or more consonants together do not occur.
+Guarani syllables consist of a consonant plus a vowel or a vowel alone; syllables ending in a consonant or containing two or more consonants together do not occur.
 This is represented as (C)V.

 In the below table, the IPA value is shown.
 The orthography is shown in angle brackets below, if different.